 - They lived in rock shelters and caves.

 - They buried or cremated their dead.

 - Because of their nomadic lifestyle, they lived in seasonal camps and had no permanent homes.

-- By the 7th century BC, they had learnt and practised fishing.
+- By the 7th century BC, they had learned and practised fishing.
 They started living in semi permanent homes of rock shelters and caves.

-- After acquiring the skill of food production, they settled down in more permanent homes and owned more materials such as grinding stones, pestles and stone bowels, pots and calabashes.
+- After acquiring the skill of food production, they settled down in more permanent homes and owned more materials such as grinding stones, pestles and stone bowls, pots and calabashes.

 The communities that descended from early inhabitants of Kenya and much of east Africa.

 - The Boni, Dahalo and Sanye of the River Tana basin.